 End your street art visit off with a little play time at the cute 24th Street Mini Park located at 24th and York Street.
 Open the gate and head right in to enjoy the murals and mosaic tiled snake.
 Be aware that during the summer and hot days, if you press the green button on the post near the bushes, water will spray out soaking your kids!

-One of our favorite quick nature fix areas inside the city is at the Sutro Baths.
+One of our favorite quick nature fix things to do in San Francisco with kids is at Lands End and the Sutro Baths.
 The Sutro Bath ruins are located at the end of Golden Gate Park with views stretching out to the ocean and up towards the Golden Gate Bridge.
 In times of old, the Sutro Baths were a local hotspot with 7 swimming pools at varying temperatures.
 The pools could accommodate 10,000 people at once.